MatthewLeeCode/RadVis/README.md

-# MedMarch
+# RadVis
-MedMarch is an implementation of marching cubes for the purpose of visualizing segmented regions of 3D images
+RadVis (Radiology Visualization) is a visualization tool for medical images